Feminism and Positive Discrimination

 It really irritates me when I go to the doctors and they don't know which medication I've taken before or why I'm there (when they asked me to come in).
 For me personally it's never been a massive problem but for older people or people with major pro

 Women ARE different to men, we all know this.
-Women (on the whole) are more compassionate than men, it’s in their genetic make-up, part of the child raising thing.
-They are (on the whole) physically weaker than men, and they do (often) let their emotions cloud their judgement.
+Women (usually) are more compassionate than men, it’s in their genetic make-up, part of the child raising.
+They are (usually) physically weaker than men, and they do (often) let emotions play a bigger part in decision making.
 Men have better spacial awareness.
 Women are more able to see the bigger picture when men go steaming into something all hotheaded.
-There are some jobs that are just better suited to women, and some better suited to men.
-I’m all for equal opportunities and equal pay, women should be able to be whatever they want to be, but they shouldn’t be forced into mens’ jobs when the men may be better suited to it.
-This IS discrimination.
+There are some jobs that are just better suited in general to women, and some better suited in general to men.
+I am 100% in favour of equal opportunities and equal pay, women should be able to be whatever they want to be, but they shouldn’t be forced into mens’ jobs when there may be men better suited to it.
+This is discriminating and insulting.